 - Outdoor Child Table Makeover

-Shannon over at Madigan Made has some awesome tips for using glass paint and how to choose which one you need.
+Here are some awesome tips for painting glass and how to choose which paint you need.